ViniciusNC/Learning-html-css/README.md

-Here is where I studie the basics from HTML and CSS
+Here is where I studied the basics from HTML and CSS